CampagneLaboratory/goby/protobuf/python/README.txt

 Usage
 =====

+Example scripts are provided demonstrate how to access the content of Goby files in Python.

+Here is how to scan a Goby alignment files:

+GobyAlignmentStats.py basename

+(The files basename.entries and basename.header must exit.)

+GobyAlignmentToText.py basename

+GobyCompactToFasta.py file.compact-reads

+GobyReadsStats.py

-The complete documentation for Goby is available via the web at:
+The complete documentation for Goby is available online at:

   http://goby.campagnelab.org/